-The Elder (Sambucus) is an up to 7 m tall evergreen tree and belongs to the family of musk plants (Adoxaceae).
+The Elderflowers (Sambucus) is an up to 7 m tall evergreen tree and belongs to the family of musk plants (Adoxaceae).
 Its white-yellowish flowers bloom between May and July and exude a fruity-spicy fragrance.
 They are the classic harbinger of early summer.
-They beautify their surroundings and are also edible and have always refined desserts and drinks.
+They beautify their surroundings and are also edible and always have refined desserts and drinks.

 Recipe: Elderflower Syrup

 - 500 ml of water

 - 20 grams of citric acid